Hengheng-Xie/SQL-Training/README.md

 ## Work locally via Python + SQLite

 If you want to try work locally by executing your SQL queries directly on the `sqlite_db_pythonsqlite.db` database file then you can work with the `LocalSQLConnection.py` python script.
-Open the file `SQLTasks Tier 1.sql` for more a list of the questions we want to try answer.

 There is already an example query in the file so if you just run the python script you should see something like:

 ```